 1000 Ptycholoma lecheana, final instar larva, May 14th 2014.
 Found at Scarr wood in a Hogweed spinning.

 1000 Ptycholoma lecheana, May 22nd 2014.
-Reared from the larva pictured above and my only record.
+Reared from the larva pictured above.
 Length of pupal stage about 6 days!

 1002 Lozotaenia forsterana larva found at Skircoat Green allotments on Apr.23rd spun up on Raspberry.
 The adult emerged 23 days later.

 1002 Lozotaenia forsterana, Skircoat Green allotments, June 19th 07.
 A field observation.

 1007 Capua vulgana, netted at dusk, Blake Dean, June 7th 2008.

 1009 Philedonides lunana (male), one of several flying by day at Norland Bilberry slopes, Apr.16th 2010.
 Netted by day.
 The males are unusual for micros in that they have pectinate (feathered) antennae.